lnis-uofu/OpenFPGA/openfpga_flow/openfpga_arch/README.md

 - stdcell: If circuit designs are built with standard cells only
 - tree\_mux: If routing multiplexers are built with a tree-like structure
 - <feature_size>: The technology node which the delay numbers are extracted from.
+- powergate : The FPGA has power-gating techniques applied.
+If not defined, there is no power-gating.

 Other features are used in naming should be listed here.